n3s0/n3s0.github.io/content/journal/new-blog-for-programing-projects.md

 ---
-title: "New Blog"
+title: "New Blog For Programing Projects"
 date: "2021-12-13T18:09:46-05:00"
-summary: "Decided to start another blog catered to programming."
+summary: "Decided to start another blog catered to my programming projects."
 draft: false
 tags: ["general"]
 type: post
 showTableOfContents: false
 ---

+Note: I was going to move forward with this site to host documentation for projects.
+But, decided it might be easier to host it all on one site.

 So, I decided to create another one.
 Another blog that is.
 Figured it'd be good to separate different hats on different platforms.
 The idea